axllent/mailpit-website/content/docs/api-v1/websocket.md

 Given the fluid nature of the data, the websocket endpoint is not part of the official API.
 {{< /tip >}}

-The websocket will broadcast a firehose of different JSON object, all in the form of:
+The websocket will broadcast a firehose of different JSON objects, all in the form of:

 ```json
 {